tinaponting/wordpress-single-user/README.md

 Added: ai.txt -ggod if you do not want to training ground A!!

+* Updated: 2501029 robots.txt, some not need stuff andadded flyer Ai..
 * Updated: 2501027 robots.txt, some not need stuff.
 * Updated: 2501023 robots.txt with Latests ai to block
 * Updated: 2501017 robots.txt with Latests ai to block